-The Company's GBL1 icence will convert to a GBL Licence on 01st July 2021 and will operate under the new tax regime.
+The Company's GBL1 licence will convert to a GBL Licence on 01st July 2021 and will operate under the new tax regime.
 Under the new regime, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
 Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
 As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

-At 31 March 2021, the Company had chargeable income of USD 171,076 (2019: Tax losses of USD 80,845).
+At 31 March 2021, the Company had chargeable income of USD 299,428 (2020: USD 171,076).

-Tax losses of USD 80,845 (31 March 2019: USD 25,719) has been utilised during the year under review.
+Tax losses of USD Nil (2020: USD 80,845) has been utilised during the year under review.